arundevops47/conversate-with-pdf/README.md

 ### How to run it on your own machine

+1. Create the secrets.toml file:

+Create the .streamlit folder in the root directory of your project.
+File name: The file must be named exactly secrets.toml (with the leading dot).
+Contents: The file uses the TOML format.
+Here's an example:

+GOOGLE_API_KEY="your_actual_api_key_here"
+Replace "your_actual_api_key_here" with your real API key.
+You can add other secrets in a similar way.

-1. Install the requirements
+2. Install the requirements

    ```
    $ pip install -r requirements.txt
    ```

-2. Run the app
+3. Run the app

    ```
    $ streamlit run app.py
    ```